josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧮_sparse_cluster_pathology_microclusters.md

 ---

-## When sparse clustering becomes harmful
+## ⚠️ When Sparse Clustering Becomes Harmful

 Sparse clustering becomes harmful when it is used to: